jccuevas/cpp-docs.es-es/docs/standard-library/locale-class.md

 - `none`, correspondiente a ninguna de las categorías de C

-- `all`, correspondiente a la Unión C de todas las categorías LC_ALL
+- `all`, correspondiente a la Unión de C de todas las categorías LC_ALL

-Puede representar un grupo arbitrario de categorías utilizando `OR` con estas constantes, como en `monetary` &#124;`time`.
+Puede representar un grupo arbitrario de categorías utilizando `OR` con estas constantes, como en `monetary` &#124; `time`.

 ## <a name="classic"></a>  locale::classic